Over the last few years, I’ve been a bit obsessed with these ads in the local pack and have spent a lot of time testing and researching how they work.

 Do the ads need to be updated?

 Sort of.
 Location Extensions do not update in real-time.
-For example, this restaurant had their GMB listing marked as temporarily closed.
+For example, this restaurant had their GBP listing marked as temporarily closed.
 Their ad, however, was still running and listed the business as open.
 The easiest way to fix something like this is to delete the Location Extension and re-add it.
-I would suggest double-checking the location extension any time you make any major updates to core information on the Google My Business listing to make sure it’s displaying the current, most accurate information.
+I would suggest double-checking the location extension any time you make any major updates to core information on the Google Business Profile listing to make sure it’s displaying the current, most accurate information.

 Do these ads show up along with regular ads?